Skip to main content

 Senior Editor — Economics, Technology Studies

 Michelle Lipinski commissions general interest and scholarly books for UC Press’ economics and technology studies lists.
 Michelle joined the Press in 2020 with over a decade of experience in acquiring books across a range of social sciences for Stanford University Press and Oxford University Press.
-She is honored to work with a diverse array of driven and insightful thinkers who challenge and transform how we think about today’s most vital economic, technological, and social issues.
-Some highlights of her list include The Black Reparations Project by William A. “Sandy” Darity Jr., A. Kirsten Mullen and Lucas Hubbard, Busting the Bankers’ Club by Gerald Epstein, Resurrecting the Black Body by Tonia Sutherland, and The Gentrification of the Internet by Jessa Lingel.
-For the technology studies list, she recently launched the Co-Opting AI series.
+She collaborates with a diverse array of driven and insightful thinkers who challenge and transform how we think about today’s most vital economic, technological, and social issues.
+Some highlights from her list include The Black Reparations Project by William A. “Sandy” Darity Jr., A. Kirsten Mullen and Lucas Hubbard, Busting the Bankers’ Club by Gerald Epstein, Resurrecting the Black Body by Tonia Sutherland, and Predatory Data by Anita Say Chan.
+She recently launched the Co-Opting AI series.

 mlipinski@ucpress.edu